Delores Brumfield: Professional career

+Personal life and legacy

 Brumfield had been attending college during the offseason.
 She graduated from Alabama College for Women (1954) with a degree in health, physical education and recreation.
 She then attended the University of Southern Mississippi, receiving her master's degree (1959) and doctorate (1969) in physical education.
 In 1977 she married Joe White, from Gurdon, Arkansas, becoming known as Dr. Delores ״Dee״ White.
 She took up teaching at Henderson State University and retired in 1994 after 40 years of dedicated work, being honored with the title professor emeritus.

 In 1988, she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.
 She later served as president of the AAGPBL Players Association for a long term.

 Besides this, her work and legacy also have been recognized by a number of individuals and organizations.
 She gained induction into the Henderson's Reddie Hall of Honor in 1998.
 In 2003, she was invited to the White House by President George W. Bush to serve as a first base coach for one of the South Lawn tee ball games hosted by the president.
 In 2004, she was honored by the University of Montevallo with one of its Distinguished Alumni Awards.
 Then, in 2007 she was recognized by seeing the Henderson State University softball field renamed as the “Dr. Delores ‘Dolly’ Brumfield-White Softball Field” in a dedication ceremony.
 She has even been honored with a painting of her adorning a traffic control box in North Little Rock, Arkansas, just a short distance from Dickey-Stephens Park, the home of the Texas League's Arkansas Travelers.

 She died on May 29, 2020, in Prescott, Arkansas, at the age of 88.